gisquick/gisquick-doc/docs/project-publishing.rst

    project) in the same directory.
 QGIS project must be set up to use **relative** paths (see *Project Properties*).

-   When using any kind of authentatization (databases, web services) it must be ensured that server used for publishing will have access to such data sources.
+   When using any kind of authentication (databases, web services) it must be ensured that server used for publishing will have access to such data sources.

-Publishing QGIS project will be demostrated on :ref:`Prague sample project <dataset-prague>` downloadable as as `zip file
+Publishing QGIS project will be demonstrated on :ref:`Prague sample project <dataset-prague>` downloadable as as `zip file
 <http://training.gismentors.eu/geodata/gisquick/prague.tar.gz>`__.
 At
 first, sample :file:`prague.qgs` QGIS project will be open in QGIS